Tennis-Murray downs error-prone Cerundolo to reach U.S. Open second round

 NEW YORK, Aug 29 (Reuters) - Andy Murray powered into the second round of the U.S. Open with a comfortable 7-5 6-3 6-3 win over Argentine Francisco Cerundolo on Monday, as the former world number one rolled back the years at the scene of his first Grand Slam triumph a decade ago.

-The 35-year-old Scot, who has battled various injuries in recent years, raced to a 5-2 lead early in the match but dropped his level slightly before edging a tight first set and breaking quickly in the next to put 24th seed Cerundolo under pressure.
+The 35-year-old Scot, who has battled various injuries in recent years, raced to a 5-2 lead early in the match but dropped his level slightly before edging a tight first set and breaking quickly in the next to put 24th seed Cerundolo under pressure on a sweltering hot Arthur Ashe Stadium court.

+"It is obviously nice any time, especially in those conditions and early on in a slam to get through in straight sets," said Murray.
+"He's a top player, it was a good win for me.

+"Mentally it's not easy going into a five-set match in those conditions after the way the last few weeks have been for me, and I did well.

 Murray staved off a comeback attempt by Cerundolo to take the second set for a commanding lead and showed little signs of stepping off the gas pedal, as his opponent continued to make life difficult for himself with unforced errors.